Evolution-X-Devices/device_xiaomi_venus/README.md

-Copyright (C) 2021 The LineageOS Project
+Copyright (C) 2023 The LineageOS Project

-Copyright (C) 2022 The PixelExperience Project

-Copyright (C) 2022 Harka Aita and The Evolution X Project

 Device configuration for Xiaomi Mi 11
 =========================================